alphagov/paas-steampipe-dashboard/README.md

 # How it works

-using GNU make

-1. logs into Cloud Foundry using the CF CLI `cf login --sso`
+## 1. logs into Cloud Foundry using the CF CLI

+ `cf login --sso`

-2. extracts data as csv format from the CF API `cf curl` converting JSON into CSV using csvkit's [in2csv](https://csvkit.readthedocs.io/en/latest/scripts/in2csv.html)
+## 2. extracts data as csv format from the CF API

+`cf curl` converting JSON into CSV using csvkit's [in2csv](https://csvkit.readthedocs.io/en/latest/scripts/in2csv.html)

-3. launches steampipe dashboard to render results locally accessing data from plugins, running SQL queries against the normalised data using postgresql
+## 3. launches steampipe dashboard

+render results locally accessing data from plugins, running SQL queries against the normalised data using postgresql

 Read about the [data model](docs/datamodel.md)